 San Francisco is one-third musical, one-third catastrophe movie, and one-third religious movie.
 The musical third is just a showcase for Jeanette MacDonald in the role of Mary Blake.
 We don’t really relate to this movie as a musical, and so we become impatient with her numbers while waiting for the catastrophe, the 1906 earthquake.
-Both the music and the catastrophe, however, must take a backseat to the religious aspects of the movie, which are laid on so thick that the movie is impossible to watch without cringing.
+But this catastrophe, in turn, merely provides the basis for its religious themes of sin, suffering, and redemption.

 Early in the movie, we see Blackie and Tim in the boxing ring, in which Tim knocks Blackie to the mat, as he usually does, according to Blackie.
 It is important to establish that Tim can lick Blackie in a fight, because later in the movie, when Blackie and Tim are arguing over Mary, Blackie punches Tim, who just stands there and takes it with a hurt look on his face, the blood trickling down from his lip.
 In other words, Tim is turning the other cheek in spite of his superior ability at fisticuffs.
 If the movie had not featured that boxing scene early on, we might suppose that Tim’s reluctance to strike back is out of cowardice and weakness, that he is hiding behind his collar.

 Though Mary loves Blackie, yet it bothers her that he doesn’t believe in God.
 Blackie responds, “God?
 Hey, isn’t he supposed to be taking care of the suckers that come out of the missions looking for something to eat and a place to sleep?”
 Some might answer that it is God that inspires the people that run the missions.
 But as Mark Twain once noted, “If you will look at the matter rationally and without prejudice, the proper place to hunt for the facts of His mercy, is not where man does the mercies and He collects the praise, but in those regions where He has the field to Himself.”